-- 1) fixed remuneration for the work performed, i.e. the monthly salary stipulated in the employment contract; - 2) piecework pay remuneration paid to the workers of production shops and employees of sale department warehouses based on the quantity of actual work and pre-approved rates; - 3) Variable part of remuneration based on the provisions of the incentive fund approved in the collective agreement.
+- 1) fixed remuneration for the work performed, i.e. the monthly salary stipulated in the employment contract; - 2) piecework pay remuneration paid to the workers of production shops and employees of sale department warehouses based on the quantity of actual work and pre-approved rates; - 3) Variable part of remuneration based on the provisions of the incentive fund approved in the Payment for Work Procedure.

-The remuneration procedure which the Company has introduced in 2004 and applies to this day establishes the variable components of pay which depend on the performance of the Company, market situation and other factors.
+The Payment for Work Procedure which the Company has introduced in 2018 and applies to this day establishes the variable components of pay which depend on the performance of the Company, market situation and other factors.
 The variable components of pay are allocated for every department in accordance with the approved functional management system.
-The remuneration procedure is approved by the CEO of the Company.
+The Payment for Work Procedure is approved by the CEO of the Company.